 Computers can be, and frequently are, persnickety.
-If you’re having problems with PhotoStructure or seeing error messages, you’re in the right place.
+If you’re having problems with PhotoStructure on Windows, you’re in the right place.

 🩺 Health checks #

 For issues like low free disk space, PhotoStructure will clean out it’s cache directory, but if that doesn’t suffice, it pauses synchronizations.

 For more egregious errors, PhotoStructure will shut down.

 If you open the About page (from the System Tray or the main navigation menu), you’ll see something like this:

 If you don’t see all green checkmarks, the message should be self-explanatory.

 If the message is odd or confusing or doesn’t seem right, please post to our forum: we’ll get things sorted.

 PhotoStructure for Windows is only supported when used with Windows Defender Antivirus.

 PhotoStructure’s filesystem scans during library syncing can look very suspicious to many third-party antivirus/malware detection engines.
 Best case, this slows your import.
 Worst case, PhotoStructure will be flagged as malicious and blocked.